 People love vacationing in Cancun, but if you're looking for a chance to get away from some of the crowds and tourism of this very popular getaway destination, there is a little paradise just waiting for you.
 Sure it still has resorts and tourist traps, but it also has a whole lot more charm and authentic culture.
 Plus the chance to snorkel with whale sharks, the beautiful beaches, and a turtle sanctuary?
 We think it's the perfect 1-2 day trip to add onto your Mexico itinerary.

-Here's how I afforded to spend a whole semester traveling
+Here's how I could afford to spend a whole semester traveling

 How To Pay Less For A Semester Abroad